cmwetherell/cmwetherell.github.io/docs/2022-superbet-chess-classic-romania/index.md

 *Soon: a pretty graph showing the probabilities as each round passes.*
 <br>

-Firouzja was the slight favorite to before the tournament started, but Wesley So is the favorite after four rounds.
+Firouzja was the slight favorite to before the tournament started, but Wesley So is the favorite after five rounds.

 To be notified when this page is updated follow me on [Twitter][twit], and let me know what you'd like to see on this page!